 In today’s globalizing world, with increasing homogenization and streamlining, the islands are losing their unique characteristics because of the aging and decreasing of the population on the islands and the decline of the local area’s vitality.

-The Art Setouchi activities are hold with the aim of returning vitality to the islands of the Setouchi Area, where nature and people harmonize together.
-The Setouchi Triennale seeks to make the Seto Inland Sea a “Sea of Hope” for all of the regions of the world.
+The Setouchi Triennale activities are hold with the aim of returning vitality to the islands of the Setouchi Area, where nature and people harmonize together.
+The Triennale seeks to make the Seto Inland Sea a “Sea of Hope” for all of the regions of the world.

 Islands x Lifestyles x Art

-The Art Setouchi seeks to create an opportunity for a return to vitality of the citizenry, particularly the elderly populations of the islands.
-With those islands as a stage and through elements of life related to art, the Art Setouchi is endeavoring to make the most of the unique customs fostered there by focusing on the islands’ lifestyles and history.
+The Setouchi Triennale seeks to create an opportunity for a return to vitality of the citizenry, particularly the elderly populations of the islands.
+With those islands as a stage and through elements of life related to art, the Setouchi Triennale is endeavoring to make the most of the unique customs fostered there by focusing on the islands’ lifestyles and history.

 The project gathers people from throughout Japan and the rest of the world – regardless of age, region, or genre of their work – in order to interact and cooperate with the local population, including the young people and children who will bear the charge of leadership in the coming generations.
 The process of holding the festival is aimed to act as a driving force in the development of the Setouchi area’s future.

 The Seto Inland Sea